What leads to the dreaded end – divorce?

 “Well, the things you say are hurtful.
 What’s the point?” asks Chris.

-“I’m constantly disappointed by things you say and do.
+“I’m constantly disappointed by the things you say and do.
 Your logic doesn’t make sense to me,” says Mark.
 His unwillingness to be influenced or take responsibility for himself is unshakable.

 “If I spoke to you, in the same way, you would loose your mind,” says Chris.